Michael Garrison (politician): M.B.A. controversy and resignation

-In 2008 Garrison became involved in a controversy involving the granting of an MBA degree to Heather Bresch, who had failed to complete the required credits.
+In 2008 Garrison became involved in a controversy involving the granting of a Master of Business Administration degree to Heather Bresch, who had failed to complete the required credits.
+Bresch is the daughter of then West Virginia Governor and former U.S. Senator Joe Manchin.

 A panel led by WVU faculty members produced a report on the incident described by the Pittsburgh Post-Gazette as criticising the university administration for having made "a 'seriously flawed' decision fraught with favoritism."
-In May 2008 the faculty senate voted 77-19 to call for Garrison's resignation - a demand repeated by a vote (565-39, with 11 abstentions) open to all WVU faculty at a mass meeting a week later.
+In May 2008 the faculty senate voted 77–19 to call for Garrison's resignation - a demand repeated by a vote (565-39, with 11 abstentions) open to all WVU faculty at a mass meeting a week later.
 In August 2012, West Virginia University officially closed its investigation, reaching no conclusion but foreseeing "unreasonable delays in investigating complaints of misconduct" raised questions about violations of due process rights.